Overcoming Adversity: Stephanie Jacobs’ RN to BSN Online Success

 Jackson, La.

-In August 2016, thousands of homes and businesses in Louisiana experienced catastrophic flooding with no warning.
+In August 2016, thousands of homes and businesses in Louisiana underwent catastrophic flooding with no warning.

 And as the home she shared with her four children took on water, she also found herself flooded with doubt.

-Would she be able to weather this storm while working two jobs, caring for her children, and earning her BSN degree through the online RN to BSN program at UL ˾?
+Would she be able to weather this storm while working two jobs, caring for her children, and earning her BSN degree through UL ˾'s online RN to BSN program

 “Freshly divorced, single mom, four kids — just found out the house is mine.
 And then, boom, it floods,” she says.
 “I mean, I’d never flooded before.
 I was working two jobs, keeping the kids in school during the day.
 I’m living in a tent on the concrete outside of our house because I was afraid of black mold.”